 If we’re unable to correct your information, we’ll explain why in writing within five business days of making this decision.
 If you have any concerns, you can access our external dispute resolution scheme or make a complaint to the Office of the Australian Information Commissioner.

-Time frame for correcting information
+The time frame for correcting information

 If we agree to correct your information, we’ll do so within 30 days from when you asked us, or a longer period that’s been agreed by you.

-If we can’t make corrections within a 30 day time frame or the agreed time frame, we must:
+If we can’t make corrections within a 30-day time frame or the agreed time frame, we must:

 How do you generally make a complaint?